-- 1. Academic clemency may be granted to a returning student who has not been enrolled in an institution of higher education for a period of 2 years. - Returning students must petition for clemency upon application for re-admission by submitting a letter to the Vice Chancellor for Academic Affairs.
+- 1. Academic clemency may be granted to a returning student who has not been enrolled in an institution of higher education for a period of 2 years. - 2.
+Returning students must petition for clemency upon application for re-admission by submitting a letter to the Vice Chancellor for Academic Affairs.
 The letter should include the student's past educational mistakes and resolutions for future educational success. - 3.
 Transcripts will reflect all grades and credits although the forgiven credits will not count toward graduation or in the grade point average. - 4.
 All credits earned in the semester for which clemency is requested are eliminated from the grade point average and from meeting graduation requirements. - 5.
-Clemency petitions must be submitted to the Office of Academic Affairs for review. - 6.
-Students receiving academic clemency are not eligible for the Chancellor or Vice Chancellor's lists.
+Clemency petitions must be submitted to the Office of Academic Affairs for review.